wombleton/gitlaw-nz/acts/R/Railways Act 2005.md

     *   (f) make transitional and savings provisions for the purposes of implementing any rule.

-    (5) An ordinary rule is a regulation for the purposes of the [Regulations (Disallowance) Act 1989][186], but is not a regulation for the purposes of the [Acts and Regulations Publication Act 1989][187].
+    (5) An ordinary rule is a disallowable instrument, but not a legislative instrument, for the purposes of the [Legislation Act 2012][186] and must be presented to the House of Representatives under [section 41][187] of that Act.

     (6) If a bylaw of a local authority is inconsistent with any ordinary rules in force in the same locality, the rules override the bylaws.